book cover

 So whether you’re looking for a fun and easy project to do with your kids over the weekend or you want to have fresh herbs on hand all year long, we hope you’ll give our indoor herb garden a try!

-If you are a tea lover, check out our post about creating a tea garden.
+If you are a tea lover, check out my post about creating a tea garden.

-Be sure to download our free printable labels so you can get started today.
+Be sure to download our free printable labels to get started today.
 What are your favorite recipes that use fresh herbs?

 More Charming DIY Garden Ideas!